leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 02 Redux - BeachHead/ReadMe.txt

 Changes to the SEASON_DATA_CACHE.json file
 ------
-EndTimeUTC value --> 2893423600 (so that it can still be done today) StartingSuitTechSlots value --> 8 (to have Tech slots available since they were mixed up with the inventory at the time) Added the ability to activate expedition via the Nexus desktop
+EndTimeUTC value --> 2893423600 (so that it can still be done today) Added the ability to activate expedition via the Nexus desktop

 Notes
 ------
-Some expeditions start with tech in inventory slots.
-You need to move them.
-If you need Polo to show you Atlas stations, he won't do it UNLESS you also ask him to show you black holes.
-Then you will see both on your galaxy map.
-If you start your game in online mode after starting an offline expedition, your game will likely crash when you load it.
-Just close the game and go offline and everything should be fine.
+If you start your game in online mode after starting an offline expedition, the expedition will abruptly end.
+Just quickly close the game and go offline and everything should be fine.
-Phase 5, milestones 4 and 5 can no longer be completed in a reasonable amount of time.
-The target planet seems to be on the other side of the galaxy.
-Due to this issue, the milestones have unfortunately been replaced so the expedition can be completed.

 Bug ?
 ---